28547939/vpncore/README.md

 web browser to consult later
 * XMPP: secure communication; no need to back up chat transcripts when the instance already stores them locally
-* Virtual desktops: containers running a VNC server; this benefits from local access to the host's storage and services, and the ability to maintain long-running desktop state (e.g. open windows/work flow), so long as the host is running.
+* Virtual desktops: containers (or VMs) running a VNC server; this benefits from local access to the host's storage and services, and the ability to maintain long-running desktop state (e.g. open windows/work flow), so long as the host is running.
   * Virtual desktops are an example of a container which would benefit from using a VPN container for its Internet connection, typically via GRE.
 "Blank-slate" Internet-enabled virtual desktops are an ongoing area of work already for privacy, convenience, and productivity reasons, e.g. Kasmweb and others.